 2. Pruning Shrubs at the Wrong Time

-When it comes to pruning and trimming shrubs properly the timing matters.
+Another common pruning mistake is doing it at the wrong time.
+When it comes to pruning shrubs properly, the timing matters.
 Though it may be tempting to get out there on a weekend and prune everything at once, that could actually wind up hurting your plants.
-Different plants need to be pruned at different times.
+Many people wonder when they should prune their bushes, the answer is different plants need to be pruned at different times.

 Azaleas, for instance, only have a four to six week window of when pruning is acceptable.
 After that, they begin to set flower buds for a new season.
 If you prune too late, you could ruin their flowering ability or even leave them prone to disease or insect problems.